emilietonnessen/Holidaze/README.md

 # Holidaze
 - **Date:** 05.04.2021 - 23.05.2021 <br />

 Holidaze is a fictional company which displays a number of different establishments in Bergen, Norway.
-The project is made to showcase my abilities during the Project Exam 2 and is the final exam of my education as a Frontend Developer at Noroff.
+The project is created to showcase my abilities acquired during the past two years of my education, and is the assignment of my final exam as a Frontend Develop at Noroff.

 ## How to use
 Download all the files and install by using the terminal